 I have two dogs, Jozi and Cupar.
 They are our children – we love them so much and take them everywhere with us.
 Like any family there are a few rules – they are not allowed on the couch or the bed, they are not allowed to jump on people and at night they sleep outside.
 When we arrived in Cape Town – we realized we needed a bigger kennel for the two dogs.
 We found a lovely dog house from a local company – Arbor Designs.
 The patio really helps keep the kennel dry when its raining and when its dry Cupar sleeps outside on the patio.

-We recently moved into a new house and the dog’s house needed a redo to match the house, the orange wood looked a little outdated for the new modern garden.
-So I decided to re-vamp it for them and share this DIY dog kennel tut with you.
+We recently moved into a new house and the dog house needed a redo to match the house, the orange wood looked a little outdated for the new modern garden.
+So I decided to re-vamp it for them and share this DIY dog house makeover tut with you.

 Steps we followed with this DIY dog kennel

 Before you start revamping your fur children’s little house, take some time to fix it up.
 Replace any rotted wood by pulling the rotten piece out and adding a new one on.
 If there are any loose panels – nail them back in (just make sure the nails don’t poke out on the inside of the kennel as they will scratch the dogs.
 When the structure is secure take coarse sand paper and sand the structure down – if you do not sand the wood the varnish off the wood the paint will not stick onto the wood and within months the paint will be peeling off and all your hard work will be for nothing.
 After you have completed the sanding – wipe the structure down to remove the sawdust.